 The South Arts Southern Prize and State Fellowships acknowledge, support and celebrate the highest quality artistic work being created in the American South.
 The program will be open to individual artists living in the South Arts region: Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina and Tennessee.
 This inaugural program is open only to visual artists and will expand to other disciplines in the future.
-The application deadline is March 1, 2017.
+The 2017 application deadline was March 1, 2017.

 South Arts State Fellowships; $5,000

 The South Arts State Fellowship is a state-specific prize awarded to the artists whose work reflects the best of the visual arts in the South.
 A review panel will select one winner per eligible state, with artistic excellence being the sole criterion.
 A total of nine fellowships will be awarded.
 Each will be awarded a $5,000 South Arts State Fellowship, and will compete for one of the two South Arts Prizes.
 State Fellowship recipients will be required to attend an awards ceremony.